gagvirus/an-archer-game/ROADMAP.md

     - errors in the console
 - Fix arrow logic - currently there is a bug when multiple arrows are shot, the enemy is already defeated but after the arrow arrives at destination, XP is awarded again
+- Attack speed and armor rating improvements
+    - instead of plain calculating the attacks per second and damage reduction percent, must define some logic, that will return some numerical value (for example base attack speed is 50, each agility stat increases +5). have a getter "get attack speed" which will return this number. then this number will be combined with the base stat, will also add stat from item in future, and calculate attacks per second based on this. the correlation between attack speed and attacks per second shall not be linear, instead the increase amount shall decline the higher the number is.
+- Attack speed issues
+    - when the attack speed is very high, it causes lag / instability
+    - have a max attack speed limit constant
+    - when limit is reached, increment damage instead of attack speed
+    - ensure calculate the damage boost amount in a way that it would add same DPS as attack speed would add
 - Fix portal logic - can somehow use portal multiple times by spamming enter key

 ```phaser.js?v=3ad8faf7:119974 Uncaught TypeError: Cannot read properties of null (reading 'cut')